leadweedy/FGA-docs/Home.md

 We won't provide support for:
 1. Re-rolling scripts
-2. Automatic logging in at the reset times
+2. Automatically logging in at the reset times
 3. Doing the story for you